mkrevuelta/CppMoveBase64/Doc/Abi.md

 `UniquePtr` contains just one pointer.
 The exposed classes `B64Txt` and `BinData` just contain a `UniquePtr`.
 They don't have any virtual function.
 Therefore, their binary layout is... just one pointer!

+`Span`, which is passed to or returned by several functions, contains just two pointers.

-The other class exposed in the ABI is `DecIntermState`.
+The other class exposed in the ABI is `DecIntermState` (_decoding intermediate state_).
 It contains just an array of four chars.
+I use this array to store zero, one, two or three bytes.
+One of the elements of the array is the counter indicating how many of the other bytes are in use.
+Again, this is another ugly trick, but the ugliness stays inside the library.

 There is no chance for different alignments or padding gaps between members.
 This ABI will be perfectly compatible between different compiler versions of a single vendor.